-(Source Department of Planning and Environment 2018)
+(Source DP&E 2018)

 Preparing a Vision for the Wollongong Local Government Area is not a new initiative.
 In 2001, Council resolved to commence a community driven visioning exercise for the Local Government Area (LGA), including a review of planning controls and land use strategies.
 The "Wollongong Futures" project involved extensive community consultation and produced the following long-term strategic vision to describe how the Wollongong LGA should develop over the next 20 years: